Facebooklessness

 I’ve been making more phone calls.
 I’ve been writing more emails.
 Not very many more.
 But I’ve been trying.
 For my birthday I got two texts and one phone call, which is rather cold and silent compared to the piles of FB comments that I’d usually get just because Facebook friends (and relative strangers) type a greeting into the birthday box to make it go away.
 Hey.
 It was still nice.

-But then, have I said happy birthday to anyone this year besides my immediate family?
+But then, have I said happy birthday to anyone this year besides immediate family?
 Do I even know anyone’s birthday besides immediate family?
 Maybe I need a birthday list on the wall like the olden days.
 Maybe I need to put in some EFFORT.

 I haven’t shared any photos of the occasion because I still haven’t figured out a convenient way to do it.
 I have my website, of course, but sharing quite everything to the world at large might be a bit much.
 If I really want to live by my own advice and use only services that I have a right to use, I’d have to either password protect a page, or email the photos straight to those people whom I think might want them.